 Shine a laser on a solar cell from across the room, hook that solar cell to a set of computer speakers and demonstrate the transmission of sound via electromagnetic waves.
 This is analogous to radio signals that we listen to because they are also modulated electromagnetic waves.
 The laser's color doesn't matter much.
 I sometimes add smoke to enhance the demo visually.
 You will get a less distorted sound if the fork is further into the beam rather than just barely touching it when vibrating.
 Clipping to the speakers may require some trial and error.
 The "male end" of a stereo cable has its tip going to the left speaker, the middle ring goes to right, and the inner metal goes to ground.
 Clip one end of the solar cell to either left or right, but you must clip the other to ground.
 A guitar amp will work fine, probably even better.
 Clip similarly to the plug of the guitar cord.

-Demonstrating interference is important because it is a property of all waves.
+Demonstrating interference is important because it is a property of all waves including sound waves.
 In this case I am using two close frequency waves to show the phenomena called "beats."
 Beats are sometimes also used to tune musical instruments (see #10).
 The beating frequency is the difference between the interfering frequencies, the note you hear is the average of the two original frequencies.

 This pattern can also be achieved by taking two identical tuning forks and heating one of them with a fire.
 (I demonstrate this in the introduction to the video.)
 Be sure to wear a hot glove!
 The heat reduces the Young's modulus (similar to spring constant) of the aluminum and the vibrations no longer match.
 You can easily tell the difference even with a non-musical ear.